Bisonai/orakl/docs/v0.1/vrf.md

 * `keyHash`: a `bytes32` value representing the hash of the key used to generate the random words, also used to choose a trusted VRF provider.
 * `accId`: a `uint64` value representing the ID of the account associated with the request.
-* `callbackGasLimit`: a `uint32` value representing the gas limit for the callback function that will be executed after the confirmations have been received.
+* `callbackGasLimit`: a `uint32` value representing the gas limit for the callback function that executes after the confirmations have been received.
 * `numWords`: a `uint32` value representing the number of random words requested.

 The function call `requestRandomWords()` on `COORDINATOR` contract passes `keyHash`, `accId`, `callbackGasLimit`, and `numWords` as arguments.
-Execution of this function will generate a request for random words that is uniquely defined with `requestId`, a return value from the function call on `COORDINATOR` contract.
+Execution of this function generates a request for random words that is uniquely defined with `requestId`, a return value from the function call on `COORDINATOR` contract.

 #### Fulfill random words